-The subject home is estimated to have been constructed sometime between 1903 and 1912, during the period of significance for the North End.
-The home appears on the 1912 Sanborn Fire Insurance maps but not the charts listed from 1903.
-The property was deemed contributing in a survey conducted by the Arrowrock Group in 1999.
-Although some alterations have occurred since construction, the structure remains intact and has retained its historic integrity.
-The massing of the house is the same, and it retains its character defining features, mainly the modified gambrel roof form.
+The subject home is estimated to have been constructed sometime around 1900, during the period of significance for the North End.
+The home appears on the 1903 Sanborn Fire Insurance Maps, and was deemed contributing in a survey conducted in 1992.
+The structure remains intact and has retained its historic integrity.
+The massing of the house is the same, and it retains its character defining features such as the front porch, decorative wood cut shingles and the overall roof form.
 The property is still contributing.